 Well.
 That did fascinating things to my blood pressure.

 Yeah, that’s going to require some sort of magick or some sort of trick or some sort of SOMETHING SODDING CLEVER on my part because if that ISN’T made to fit, I either end up with a 3/16″ (4.76mm) step where there IS none:

 OR I end up with a small hole like this:

 I spent a few days considering how I could explain to the person that this is being built for that he wasn’t going to (ever) get it.
 I also spent a few days considering how I could fix it.
 I realized that fixing it was going to be easier.

-If you look at the lower left corner of the photo above, you’ll see there’s a section missing from the edge of what is the elevator.
+If you look at the lower left corner of the photo above, you’ll see there’s a section missing from the edge of what is the elevon (yes, that’s actually a word…it’s the combination of an elevator and an aileron).
 That’s because I split the fuselage parts aft of the main landing gear bays.
 The fuselage part that doesn’t fit was added to the underside (mostly because that’s where it’s supposed to go), the glue allowed to set up for a couple of days (because there’s going to be SOME FORCE applied here, dammit), and once I was satisfied that the part was as bonded as I could make it, I started bending things a bit (as well as more than a bit) (and in one place a lot), until things actually lined up.

 That required me to hold the upper and lower fuselage sections apart while the glue set up enough for me to release it: